AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-ai-based-smart-suggestions.md

 ---
 title: AI-based Smart Suggestions to author content
-description: Learn how to view and utilize AI-based Smart Suggestions in the Web Editor.
+description: Learn how to view and utilize AI-powered Smart Suggestions in the Web Editor.
 ---

-# AI-based Smart Suggestions to author content
+# AI-powered Smart Suggestions to author content

 Experience Manager Guides provides the **Smart Suggestions** feature that helps you create and improve your content.
 It checks the available content in your files and provides suggestions for creating content references after you enter a specific number of characters.
 These suggestions are based on matching keywords and ideas from the existing content.